OlehSmirnov/quiz-app/README.md

-# quiz-app
+# Quiz app

-**Overview:**

-An app in which user have to answer to 5 questions that are generated using [Open Trivia API](https://opentdb.com/api_config.php).
+### A game in which user have to answer questions that are generated using [Open Trivia API](https://opentdb.com/api_config.php).

+**Gameplay overview:**

+1. Before a quiz user can select number of questions, category and difficulty of them
+2. If there are no errors fetching data from the server the quiz starts, otherwise the error is shown
-After clicking "Start quiz" button user gets random questions and able to select only 1 answer in each section.
+3. After quiz starts user can select only 1 answer for each question and is able to change it before checking answers
-After clicking "Check answers" button user is able to see the correct answers.
+4. After clicking "Check answers" button the answers and scores are shown to user in a nice visual format
-After that user is prompted to start over by clicking "Play again" button
+5. After that user is prompted to start over by clicking "Play again" button.

-**Technical difficulties:**

-As it was my first React.js project that I had to do completely from scratch there were a number of technical difficulties that I had to overcome in order to implement a viable solution.
-By trial and error I built everything step by step and overcome all the difficulties in the process.

-By far the most confusing and trickiest parts were:
-* Building up necessary components logic and interaction using props and callbacks
-* Mixing up a correct answer with incorrect ones
-* Applying necessary styles and count correct answers after clicking "Check answers" button
+**Tech stack:**

+* React + JavaScript

 [Live version](https://oleh-quiz-app.netlify.app/)